kinggongzilla/FastV/src/transformers/docs/source/en/testing.md

 def test_feature_x():
 ```

-- Here is how to skip a test based on some internal check inside the test:
+Here's how to skip a test based on internal checks within the test:

 ```python
 def test_feature_x():